khusmann/bydantic/docs/index.md

 ## Quick Start

-Here's a simple example of how bydantic can be used:
+Here's a simple example of how Bydantic can be used:

 ```python
 import bydantic as bd